20 June 2018

 The Lake District is one of the most popular destinations in the UK for taking holidays with pets owing to its spectacular natural wonders and scenery which provide a stunning backdrop to the many walking routes.

 This has led to an increasing number of holiday operators offering pet friendly accommodation in the region.
-A recent example of which is Darwin Escapes who have recently opened the brand new stunning Keswick Reach Lodge Retreat which even features outdoor dog washing facilities so you can give your pet a good wash before returning to your holiday lodge after exploring the area.
-Darwin Escapes even provide guests staying with their pets at the resort with a range of doggy treats upon arrival as part of their Yappy Days offering!
+We have recently opened the brand new stunning Keswick Reach Lodge Retreat which even features outdoor dog washing facilities so you can give your pet a good wash before returning to your holiday lodge after exploring the area.
+We even provide guests staying with their pets at the resort with a range of doggy treats upon arrival as part of their Yappy Days offering!

 With this in mind, we’ve put together a list of the top 5 dog friendly walking routes in the Lake District ahead of your next trip to the region:

 Derwentwater in Keswick is without question one of the most visually impressive natural wonders to behold in the region being surrounded by breath taking mountains which accentuate the plethora of colours which Mother Nature has been kind enough to bestow on the area.

 In fact, the area is so beautiful that it was recently used as the backdrop to a number of scenes in the smash hit Hollywood film Star Wars Episode VII: The Force Awakens.